 STEP 2 – Include plans for the three tiers of RtI/MTSS

 - Tier I is the responsibility of every classroom teacher and enhanced when schedules feature extended time periods.
+Daily lesson plans should include opportunities for review, recall, and acceleration.

 - Although Tier III may occur in the exploratory portion of the student’s schedule, every effort should be made to address IEP requirements via co-teaching or replacement classes as well as during the FAI period.
 Those who design master schedules should be mindful of providing the least restrictive environment for all students.